Tax Deductions Explained for 2022 Filings

 Standard vs. Itemized Deductions

 Still, a number of itemized deductions remain in play.
-Whether you choose the standard deduction or itemize them depends on your personal situation.

 If your potential deductions equal more than the standard deduction, itemizing will lower your taxable income and save you money.

-But if your financial profile is more complex — think mortgage, property taxes, medical expenses — then you might benefit from itemizing.
+But if your financial profile is more complex — think mortgage, property taxes, large medical expenses — then you might benefit from itemizing.

 Popular Tax Deductions for Itemizers

 If you think you should itemize, you need to know what is and isn’t tax deductible.
 Here are some common deductions.

 1. Charitable Contributions

 If you gave money or goods to a charity during the year, you could be eligible for a tax deduction.
 The organization must be designated as a nonprofit by the IRS.
 Usually these are religious, educational or charitable groups.